Entanglement Negativity in Flat Holography: Holographic entanglement negativity in flat space TMG

 \subsubsection{Two disjoint intervals at zero temperature}

 We start with bipartite mixed state configuration of two disjoint intervals in proximity $A_1=(x_1,t_1)$ and $A_2=(x_2,t_2)$ in the ground state of a holographic GCFT$_{1+1}$ which is dual to TMG in pure Minkowski spacetime.
-Using eq. \eqref{CSMink} and eq. \eqref{geodMink}, we obtain the holographic entanglement negativity from eq. \eqref{DS} as
+Using eq. \eqref{CSMink} and eq. \eqref{geodMink}, the holographic entanglement negativity proposal in \cref{DS} reproduces the large central charge result in \cref{monovacuumTMG}.

 For comparison, we reproduce the corresponding expression in the context of AdS$_3$/CFT$_2$ from \cite{Malvimat:2018ood}: